microsoft/EntraSuite-Training/website/docs/Scenarios/Scenario3.md

-# Microsoft Entra Suite Scenario 3
+---
+sidebar_position: 6
+title: Govern internet access based on business needs
+---

-## Govern internet access based on business needs (Secure and governed access to all applications and resources)
+# Govern internet access based on business needs

+> Secure and governed access to all applications and resources

 ## Introduction